FAQs

 Do students in Year 7 require a Chromebook?

-Yes, all students in Years 7 to 11 are required to bring their own Chromebook to school each day to support learning in class and at home.
-This can be purchased privately or through a scheme offered by the school.
-These digital devices will not replace the teaching that takes place in our school, but will enhance what we already do well.
+Yes, all students in Years 7 to 11 are required to bring a Chromebook to school each day, to support learning in class and at home.
+The Chromebook needs to be purchased through our school's scheme, to ensure consistency, security and system compatibility for all devices.
+Chromebooks do not replace the teaching that takes place in our school, but will enhance what we already do well.

 Why have you chosen Chromebooks?

 There is a wide range of tablet and laptop-style devices available on the market.
 We conducted extensive research when considering the type of device that would be best suited to students in our school.
-For the specification and cost this is by far the best one, and as a Google school which has been using Google Classroom for the last 5 years, we consider Chromebooks to be the best devices for us to use.
+For the specification and cost, this is by far the best one, and as a Google school which has been using Google Classroom for several years, we consider Chromebooks to be the best devices for us to use.

 Additional Needs